phantran/moco/README.md

 #### Configuration
 Details about more configurable parameters of MoCo will be updated here later.
-For the moment, you could use the helpmojo command to learn more about it
+For the moment, you could use the helpmojo command to learn more about it.

 `mvn m0c0:help -Ddetail=true`

 ### Contributing